Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-ACI-Bursting/README.md

 You can now see that as the usage went up, the number of pods started scaling up.

-You should be able to see that the additional pods started getting deployed in the virtal nodes
+You should be able to see that the additional pods started getting deployed in the virtual nodes.

 ```bash
 $ kubectl get pods -o wide